ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-1.md

 This should make sense, as we defined $v_0$ to be the speed of the bus in the absence of any delays due to loading and unloading of passengers.
-As soon as we include that delay, the buses will be slower than that.
+When we include that delay, the buses will be slower.
 Instead, let's construct a speed for buses that takes into account the delay due to passengers.